JustinDFuller/justindfuller.com/content/posts/2020-01-06_go-things-i-love-channels-and-goroutines.md

 The first line tells the goroutine to sleep for the specified duration.
 This will make some responses take too long for the given URL, later causing the API to respond without the results of that URL.

 Finally, the URL is sent to the channel.
-In a real `fetch` it would be expected that the actual response is sent to the channel; for our purposes, it's just the URL.
+In a real `fetch` it would be expected that the actual response is sent to the channel.
+For our purposes, it's just the URL.

 ### A read-only channel

-Since the `fetch` function funnels results in the channel, it makes sense to have a corresponding function funnel results out of the channel into a slice of strings.
+Since the `fetch` function funnels results in the channel, it makes sense to have a corresponding function funnel results from the channel into a slice of strings.

 Take a look at the function.
 Next, we'll break it down line-by-line.